-100 acres in Broomfield Township, Isabella County and established in 2013, this 100 percent wooded preserve protects 1,000 feet of Hall’s Lake shoreline and scenic viewscapes.
-More than 500 feet of original corduroy logs making up historic Old State Road can be seen in lowland on the SE edge of the preserve.
+Kabana Preserve is the largest of three preserves that make up Hall’s Lake Natural Area.
+Established in 2013, this 100 acre property in Isabella County’s Broomfield Township protects 1,000 feet of Hall’s Lake shoreline and associated upland and lowland habitats.
+More than 500 feet of original corduroy logs making up historic Old State Road can still be seen in a wetland on the SE edge of the preserve.